Assyria (Roman province): History

 Trajan's successor, Hadrian, implemented a new policy with respect to the recently acquired territories in the east.
 Believing that they overextended the Empire, he withdrew to the more easily defensible borders.
-He left unfinished the work of overcoming the Parthians, which he saw would require an excessive increase in military spending.
+He left unfinished the work of overcoming the Parthians and their client states, which he saw would require an excessive increase in military spending.
 He sent the puppet Parthian king elsewhere and restored to the former ruler the lands east of the Euphrates, together with his daughter who had been captured, preferring to live with him in peace and friendship.